pfheatwole/thesis/source/canopy_geometry.rst

     trailing edge.
 The scale of a wing section is determined by the length of the chord.

-  * The section profiles are scaled such that the camber line starts at the leading edge and terminates at the trailing edge of the section.
-(In other words, section profiles are normalized by the chord length.
-An airfoil is the profile determined by the camber line, thickness function, and thickness convention; nothing more.)
+  * The airfoils are scaled such that the camber line starts at the leading edge and terminates at the trailing edge of the section.
+(In other words, an airfoil is the section profile normalized by the chord length.)

 Position